Neillcllghn/TEST_taskmanager_react/README.md

 #### How to Fork

-To fork the Tablefor2 repository:
+To fork the Taskmaster_react repository:

 1. Log in (or sign up) to Github.
 2. Go to the repository for this project, [Neillcllghn/taskmaster_react](https://github.com/Neillcllghn/taskmaster_react)